eclipse-tractusx/bpdm/docs/developer/testing-guide.md

 assertThat(response.address.physicalPostalAddress.city).isEqualTo("City search legal entity business partner output")
 ```

-Use `assertRepo` methods to compare full expected objects.
+Use the assertion repository methods to compare full expected objects.
 If a specific field value matters for the test scenario, the test should have explicitly set that field via `copy()` in the GIVEN section and the assertion should cover the full object.

 ### Duplicating assertion logic in tests